Mahboob-A/Algocode/README.md

 <h3 align="center">General Information</h3>

-Algocode is an online data structure and algorithm practice platform built in microservices architecture.
+Algocode is an online data structure and algorithm practice backend built in microservices architecture.

 Algocode currently has three services: <a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service .</a> <a href="https://github.com/Mahboob-A/code-manager">Code Manager Service .</a> and <a href="https://github.com/Mahboob-A/rcee/">RCE Engine Service</a>